SanderGi/Genus/README.md

 To find an example fitting with 19 cycles, I figured out how to modify Austin's algorithm to find the maximum fitting given a range of cycle lengths (see the implementation [in python](Balaban10/austin_adj_max_fit.ipynb)).
 Turns out finding such an example only requires up to length 14 cycles to be checked which is feasible to compute (computing with all the cycles would take too long to finish in a realistic amount of time because they quickly grow into the thousands).
 I then wrote a script to test the solution and visualize it [in python](Balaban10/test.ipynb) and others further tested both by hand and with the Java programs in the CalcCycles directory.

 For comparison, the SageMath code to find the genus of a Balaban 10 cage has been computing for a week and still hasn't finished.
 So this 7 second C algorithm is a significant improvement.
+There is also a [complete C implementation](Balaban10C/FitCycles.c) that only needs an adjacency list and can generate the cycles and other auxiliary data structures automatically.

 ## Extending the algorithm to any graph